uva-club-running/virginia.clubrunning.org/README.md

 yarn run build
 ```

-The built files are placed underneath `./dist/`.
+The build files are placed underneath `./dist/`.

 ## Contributing
 The following steps outline the workflow I use for implementing a new feature or making changes to the website.